FP-Analysis/atomic-condition/README.md

 $ git clone https://github.com/FP-Analysis/atomic-condition.git
 ```

 The `docker` folder contains a Dockerfile that can be used to build our implementation.
+If an error about permission denied occurs, try to run docker in root `sudo docker ...`.
 ```
-$ cd /atomic-condition/docker
+$ cd atomic-condition/docker
 $ docker build -t atomic .
 ```
 It may takes a few minutes for installing necessary packages and compiling the whole GSL Library.